afsar-web0/smart-faisal/README.md

 # smart-faisal
-This is my first repositroy.
+This is my first repositroy..